Oh my… New York!

 The museum houses one of the largest classical art collections in the world, thanks to Gilded Age barons who brought them to Europe for the edification of the city.
 More than some European great names in classical art like Botticelli (Italy), Rembrandt, Vermeer, van Gogh (Netherlands), Degas, Rodin (France), and Albrecht Dürer (Germany), the museum offers a lot of hidden treasures from all around the world and visitors might be pleasantly surprised.
 For example, the Temple of Dendur, a gift from Egypt; the Carroll and Milton Petrie Sculpture Court (where can host a banquet…!?); the Medieval Court, the original free-standing building of the museum; the Beaux-Arts Bronze Lampposts and the Facade of the Branch Bank (originally in Wall Street) in the Charles Engelhard Court… and so much more!

 Where the sphinx is from?
 Check out A Perfectly Fascinating 2-day Itinerary in Luxor

 There was video footage released earlier in the news to destroy the ancient city Nimrud in Iraq, what a shame!
 The militants hammered, bulldozed, and ultimately blew up parts of the ancient Iraqi Assyrian city of Nimrud… A site dating back to the 13th century B.C.!!

-Now I revisit the history of this historical site the only way to find the artifacts which are now safely remained and showed in different museums around the world.
+Now I revisit the history of this historical site as the only way to find the artifacts which are now safely remaining and shown in different museums around the world.
 One of the sites is the Met – Human-Headed Winged Lion.
 Thankfully, these treasures would be kept safe, but far away for the people in the future to learn about this ancient civilization…

 Museums worldwide with Nimrud material (Total 76!):